mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 <#establishing-a-connection-internal-implementation>`_), mark it as "in use" and
 return it.
-If an error is encountered while attempting to establish the connection, the pool MUST emit a ConnectionCheckOutFailed event with reason "connectionError" and corresponding log message before propagating the error to connection requester.
+If an error is encountered while attempting to establish the connection, the pool MUST emit a ConnectionCheckOutFailed event with reason "connectionError" and a corresponding log message before propagating the error to connection requester.

 If the list is exhausted and totalConnectionCount == maxPoolSize or pendingConnectionCount == maxConnecting, then the pool MUST wait to service the